+But when it comes to your body, things are not that simple.
 The human body is a highly complex biochemical system with elaborate processes that regulate energy balance.

 Different foods go through different biochemical pathways, some of which are inefficient and cause energy (calories) to be lost as heat (

 Even more important is the fact that different foods and macronutrients have a major effect on the hormones and brain centers that control hunger and eating behavior.

-Here are 6 proven examples of why a calorie is NOT a calorie.
+Here are 6 proven examples of why a calorie is not a calorie.

-Here are a few examples of why glucose calories are NOT the same as fructose calories:
+Here are a few examples of why glucose calories are not the same as fructose calories:

-Same number of calories, vastly different effects on hunger, hormones and metabolic health.
+As you can see: the same number of calories — vastly different effects on hunger, hormones and metabolic health.

 Different foods go through different metabolic pathways.

-Some of these pathways are more "efficient" than others.
+Some of these pathways are more efficient than others.